jgalvez11/code-challenge/README.md

 ##############################

 1. Clone the repository
-2. Run command "npm install"
-3. Run command "npm start"
+2. Run command "npm start"
-4. Change de array content to see the result in file "src/index.ts" (Line 72)
+3. Change de array content to see the result in file "src/index.ts" (Line 72)
-5. Enjoy!!!
+4. Enjoy!!!